Enhanced-Entropy Phases in Geometrically Frustrated Pyrochlore Magnets: Introduction

 \section{Introduction}

 Entropy, which arises from extensive configurational degeneracy, is pivotal in stabilizing exotic phases and emergent functionalities, spanning from chemically disordered high-entropy alloys \cite{George2019, Ye2016, Miracle2019, Rost2015, Bu2024, Ouyang2024, Zhang2017, Odetola2024, Wu2020} and entropy-stabilized ceramics \cite{Oses2020,Divilov2024} to geometrically frustrated states such as quantum spin liquids \cite{Wen2019,Broholm2020,Takayama2025,Gingras2014}, spin ice \cite{Ramirez1999,Snyder2001,Morris2009}, and frustrated pyrochlore magnets \cite{Tokiwa2016,Harris1997,Vayer2021,Vayer2023,Vayer2024,Lacroix2011,Gardner2010}.
 Among these examples, pyrochlore magnets stand out for highly tunable magnetic structures and degrees of frustration, arising from a delicate balance of competing interactions \cite{Lefrançois2017}.
-In these systems, entropically rich phases transcend conventional magnetic order and become a building block to realize two-dimensional magnetic monopole gases (2DMG) \cite{Miao2020, Timsina2024}, which carry a non-zero net magnetic charge.
+In these systems, entropically rich phases transcend conventional magnetic order and serve as a platform for realizing two-dimensional magnetic monopole gases (2DMG) \cite{Miao2020, Timsina2024}, which carry a non-zero net magnetic charge.
 To date, most investigations have focused on ground-state properties, leaving the thermodynamic behavior of frustrated phases at finite temperatures largely unexplored.
-Recently, Lu et al. \cite{Lu2024} reported strain-induced high-entropy metastable states in pyrochlore spin ice at low temperatures; however, the origin and how to engineer such metastable states remain poorly understood.
+Recently, Lu et al. \cite{Lu2024} reported strain-induced enhanced-entropy (EE) states in pyrochlore spin ice at low temperatures; however, the origin and how to engineer such EE states remain poorly understood.